-As a student of history of religions, you will meet a wide range of religious traditions from different parts of the world both historical and extant.
+As a student of the history of religions, you will meet a wide range of religious traditions from different parts of the world both historical and extant.
 We study Judaism, Christianity and Islam besides Asian religions, such as Hinduism, Buddhism, Daoism and Shinto.
-The ancient religions of Greece and Rome, as well as Old Norse religion are explored together with new religious movements.
+The ancient religions of Greece and Rome, as well as the Old Norse religion are explored together with new religious movements.

 The studies focus on the historical development of these religions, the variety of their ideas and practices as well as their significance for the individual, society and culture.
 You will become acquainted with institutions, ideas and rituals of the great religious traditions but even religion as it is lived by ordinary people in their everyday lives.
 Since we view religion as a historical, cultural and social phenomenon we will study it from historical, anthropological, psychological and sociological perspectives.

 The History of Religions is an interdisciplinary field involving both the arts and social sciences.
 Therefore the History of Religions provides the student with knowledge and skills beyond its own field.
 Religious studies is highly useful for teachers, journalists, librarians, museum curators, aid workers or for those working with migration issues.
 It is also possible to act as a consultant in religious issues for different authorities and enterprises.

 Course at bachelor's level

 In order to obtain a bachelor degree in the History of Religions you can study freestanding courses or study within the following programme: